hammadbinsajjad/Tkinter-Calculator/README.md

 ## Credits

-This project was made following the course from [GUI programming: Create a Calculator in Python](https://www.coursera.org/projects/gui-programming-calculator-python?) on [Coursera](https://www.coursera.org/)
+This project was made following the project from [GUI programming: Create a Calculator in Python](https://www.coursera.org/projects/gui-programming-calculator-python?) on [Coursera](https://www.coursera.org/)